 What is retinal artery occlusion (RAO)?

-RAO occurs when there is blockage of the retinal artery which carries oxygen to the nerve cells in the retina at the back of the eye.
+RAO is a type of retinal disease occurs when there is blockage of the retinal artery which carries oxygen to the nerve cells in the retina at the back of the eye.

-A lack of oxygen flow to the retina will cause a sudden and dramatic vision loss.
+A lack of oxygen flow to the retina will cause a sudden retinal disease which is an emergency due dramatic vision loss.

 There are two types of RAOs: